 If you are still willing to set up your environment for Ruby programming language, then let's proceed.
 This tutorial will teach you all the important topics related to environment setup.
-I would recommend to go through the following topics first and then proceed further:
+We would recommend you to go through the following topics first and then proceed further −

 If you are working on Windows machine, then you can use any simple text editor like Notepad or Edit plus.

 VIM (Vi IMproved) is a very simple text editor.
 This is available on almost all Unix machines and now Windows as well.
 Otherwise, your can use your favorite vi editor to write Ruby programs.

 RubyWin is a Ruby Integrated Development Environment (IDE) for Windows.